nhrones/KvRPC_TreeClient/README.md

 ## SSE-RPC
 This simple SSE-RPC service is easy to use.
   - A DB-Donner simply needs to implement the SSE-API
-  - Any client that implements the required client (see ./dbClient.js), can access any Donners DB
+  - Any client that implements the required client (see ./dbClient.js), can access any Donors DB
   - By design, any donner-db can support multiple clients.

 SEE: https://github.com/nhrones/KvRPC/blob/main/README.md